Hospice vs. Palliative Care: Key Differences Explained

 • Provide support for the patient and their family

 It's provided by a team of healthcare professionals.
-For instance, doctors, nurses, and other specialists.
-These professionals work together to address the patient's physical, emotional, and practical needs.
+These include doctors, nurses, and other specialists.

 In some cases, palliative care can transition to hospice care.